mthirion-fuse/fuse_documentation/pprofile/README.md

 # Fuse without Fabric
 The principle is applicable with Fuse standalone.
-In taht case, the environment-dependent property file(s) will simply have to be placed in $FUSE_HOME/etc (with a .cfg extension instead of .properties).
+In that case, the environment-dependent property file(s) will simply have to be placed in $FUSE_HOME/etc (with a .cfg extension instead of .properties).

 # Links